bharatjivv/DOT-Batch-WebDevBootcamp/README.md

 # My Code Dump

 This repository contains a collection of code snippets and scripts that I've written over the time in my web-dev journey.
-The code is organized into folders based on the classes or technology used.
+The code is organized into folders based on the weeks and the technology used.

+Each folder is further sub-divided into Classes, Homeworks, Project and Handwritten Notes.

+In order to Navigate efficiently to a specific part, Select the Week number > Select any ( Codes, Handwritten notes or Projects ) > Enjoy!

 ## Contents